Yssnogood/Yssnogood/README.md

 # Hello and welcome to Yssnogood's page !

-I'm currently studying web development and also working and personnals projects
+- Currently studying web development and working on personnals projects
+- Love video games and creating fun projects
+- Always happy to check new stuff

 ## About me :